This page describes the eT_launch

 but if you are running on a cluster and the calculation times out,

-the files will not be saved.
+the files will not be saved unless you set --signals

 Warning